Allahverdi Khan: Service under Abbas the Great

+Inside the Allahverdi Khan dome at the Imam Reza Shrine, where he is buried.

 In 1596/7, he was transferred to the governorship of Kohgiluyeh.
 In 1597, two clans of the Afshar tribe, the Arsahlu and Gundzulu, together with some Lur and Arab tribes, rebelled at Ramhormoz.
 However, it was shortly suppressed by Allahverdi Khan.

 In August 1598, Allahverdi Khan, as a sardar-e-lashkar (commander-in-chief), was instrumental in recovering Herat from the Uzbek tribes and shortly after this victory was ordered by the shah to put a powerful Qizilbash emir Farhad Khan Qaramanlu to death.
-This act turned Allahverdi Khan into the most powerful man in the Persian Empire after the shah.
+This act turned Allahverdi Khan into the most powerful man in the Safavid Empire after the shah.
 From 1600 onwards, counseled by the English gentleman of fortune, Sir Robert Sherley, he reorganized the army and strengthened it by increasing the number of gholam troops from 4,000 to 25,000.

-Allahverdi Khan led the Persian armies in a number of successful campaigns on both the eastern and the western frontiers of the Safavid empire, including the 1601-2 conquest of Bahrain.
+Allahverdi Khan led the Persian armies in a number of successful campaigns on both the eastern and the western frontiers of the Safavid empire, including the 1601–2 conquest of Bahrain.
 In 1605, during the Ottoman–Safavid War of 1603–1618, Allahverdi Khan besieged the Ottoman city of Van.
 During the siege, he was informed of Ottoman reinforcements under Mehmed Pasha marching towards the city.
 He then sent an army under Qarachaqay Khan to stop the reinforcements from arriving, which he successfully accomplished.
 However, Allahverdi Khan later lifted the siege, and returned to Abbas I, who was in Khoy.
 On 6 November, Allahverdi Khan took part in the battle of Sufiyan, where the Safavids decisively defeated the Ottomans.